-Welcome to Day 2 of my holiday series, 25 Days of Christmas, where today's project centers around a fun and easy keepsake tree ornament that you can hang or gift to loved ones.
+Welcome to Day 2 of my holiday series, 25 Days of Christmas, where today’s project centers around reindeer ornaments… a fun and easy keepsake that can be hung or gifted to loved ones.

 Red markers are optional.

-For the embellishing elements, I used a few sprigs of artificial pine needles, red stamens, silver bells and some trusy peppermint-colored Baker's twine.
+For the embellishing elements, I used a few sprigs of artificial pine needles, red stamens, silver bells and some trusty peppermint-colored Baker’s twine.

 You’ll find a million uses for this red and white twine and every crafter should keep some in their stash.